Diversity. Equity. Inclusion.

 Will my firm’s data be available online?

 No, any individual firm responses submitted will not be identified, included, or published on our website or in the Listing itself.
-However, the firms included in the Listing will be publicly available on our website.
-Read more in the full FAQs.
+However, the firms included in the Listing will be publicly available on our website bloomberglaw.com/DEI.
+Aggregate high-level findings—including overall reported industry demographics and percentage of firms with various policies—will also be available on this website once analyzed yearly.
+Firms who make the Listing may also have an identifier attached to their firm profile within the Bloomberg Law platform and on the Bloomberg Terminal.

 The Bloomberg Law team is here to support you throughout the entire reporting process.
-You may contact the team at DEI_Framework@bloombergindustry.com or Molly Huie (Team Lead, Data Analysis & Surveys) directly at firstname.lastname@example.org if you have questions or feedback.
+You may contact the team at DEI_Framework@bloombergindustry.com or Molly Huie (Team Lead – Data, Legal Analytics & Business) directly at firstname.lastname@example.org if you have questions or feedback.
 We are also happy to schedule a call to discuss your questions.

 As part of the Bloomberg organization, we believe that by bringing together professionals from all walks of life, we ensure that unique, diverse perspectives inform our work and enable us to provide unique, diverse solutions to our customers.